Top 15 Amazing Things to Do in Pisa

 Tip: You can save time and energy with buying an online ticket, because the queue to climb the tower is usually very long.
 Especially in the high season, tickets can be sold out days in advance!

 The Cathedral of Santa Maria Assunta, also known as the Pisa Cathedral, is one of the most beautiful attractions in the city.
 It is situated in the huge green Piazza dei Miracoli and together with the Leaning Tower and the Baptistery it forms a fantastic ensemble that has been a UNESCO World Heritage Site since 1987.
 Like the Campanile, this pompous church had been worked on for about 200 years.

-The outer appearance of this building is stunning and the inside of the cathedral is also worth seeing.
-Here you can marvel at precious marble columns, frescos, mosaics and altar paintings.
+The outer appearance of this building is stunning, and the inside of the cathedral is also worth seeing.
+Here you can marvel at precious marble columns, frescoes, mosaics and altar paintings.
 You should also see the pulpit by Giovanni Pisano from the early 14th century.

 Tip: Admission to the cathedral is free and included in the tower ticket!

 Another interesting thing to do in Pisa is a visit to the Baptistery, an imposing building located next to the Cathedral and in the square in front of the Leaning Tower.
 With a diameter of 33 meters and a height of about 54 meters, this church is the largest baptistery in the world.